 Regardless of how often you drink, or how casual it may seem, the reality is the consequences of excessive alcohol consumption can happen to anyone – and in some cases, they can be deadly.
 Of the more than 15 million adults in the U.S. suffering from alcohol use disorder, less than one in 10 received treatment at a specialized facility for their condition in 2015.

-If you or someone you love is battling with alcohol misuse, there is help.
+If you or someone you love is battling with alcohol misuse, there is the help available.
 At Addictions.com, we believe in finding the right treatment facility for your needs means helping you take back your life.
-With a specialized plan for recovery, detox, rehabilitation, and relapse prevention are within reach.
-To learn more and start your road to recovery today, visit us online at Addicitions.com now.
+With a specialized plan for recovery, detox, rehab, and relapse prevention are within reach.
+To learn more and start your road to recovery today, visit us online at Addictions.com now.

 We surveyed 2148 people who use or have used alcohol.
 These people chose to participate in the survey openly.
 The only qualifier was that the people surveyed had to have been intoxicated (drunk) at least one time in the last year.
 148 of the respondents were taken out due to incomplete responses.